AndrewJBateman/rxjs-learn/README.md

 # RxJS Learn

 Practise using Reactive X with javascript (RxJS) without using a framework such as angular.
-[Webpack](https://webpack.js.org/) is used to bundle this javascript application, requiring a webpack.config.js file with boilerplate code.
+[Webpack](https://webpack.js.org/) is used to bundle this javascript application.

 *** Note: to open web links in a new window use: _ctrl+click on link_**